Batgirl and Robin break up the party between Gotham City crime bosses Gamble and the Chechen in this continuing Birds of Prey fanfiction.

 Robin checked on the mobsters.

-Abram had gathered up the Chechen and pulled him toward the entrance to the building’s interior.
+Abram gathered up the Chechen and pulled him toward the entrance to the building’s interior.
 Gamble and his men were already making their way to that exit.

 “Don’t go away mad!”
 Robin called after them.
 “Just go away!”

 The Chechen broke free of Abram and stood his ground.
-“I’m not leaving my dogs to you!” said.
+“I’m not leaving my dogs to you!” he said.

 Batgirl leaped across the gap and landed on the roof next to Robin.
 “We’re only here to make sure you don’t kill each other,” she said.
+“Unfortunately, you burned the evidence we could have used to bring you in.”

 While writing this fanfiction, I used Green Ronin’s Mutants and Masterminds, 3rd Edition RPG, to leave some things to chance.
 Check it out!